MBellish-Dev/Linux-Challenge-Journal/README.md

   - Learned about tab completion, using the 'less' command, the 'more' command, and dot files.

 ## Day 6 --
-- Problems I hit and how I fixed them:
+- Problems I hit and how I fixed them: No problems to report.
+  - Learned how to navigate in VIM.
+Here are some shortcuts:
+   - INSERT mode (by pressing "I" allows you to do just that.